Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 The win was his 20th of the season, the 11th time he reached that mark in 13 seasons.
 Only Cy Young, Christy Mathewson, and Walter Johnson had done it more often.
 The no-hitter was also his 51st career shutout.

 Spahn had lost three and a half years of his career to military service in World War II.
-He fought at the Battle of the Bulge, earned a Bronze Star and a Purple Heart, and did not win his first major league game until he was 25.
+He fought at the Battle of the Bulge, earned a Bronze Star and a Purple Heart, and didn't win his first major league game until he was 25.
 The years he lost to the war make his career totals even more striking.
 He finished with 363 wins, more than any other left-hander in history.

 Get Baseball History in Your Inbox

-Get weekly baseball history in your inbox.
+Get daily or weekly baseball history by email.

 Subscribe